Jung Bahadur Rana: Rise

 In 1839, Jung Bahadur married the sister of Colonel Sanak Singh Shripali Tandon.
 The dowry from this marriage improved his financial situation.
-In 1840, King Rajendra traveled to Terai, where he coincidentally encountered Jung Bahadur.
+In 1840, King Rajendra traveled to Terai, where he coincidentally encountered the royal family.
 Jung Bahadur impressed the king with his audacious display.
 Pleased with his performance, the king promoted him to the rank of captain.
 The Crown Prince then recruited Jung Bahadur as one of his personal protectors.
 According to legend, Jung Bahadur leaped into the Trishuli River while riding a horse, following the Prince's orders.

 After some time, Jung Bahadur was transferred from the prince's group back to the king's.
 He was appointed as a Kaji and assigned to the office of Kumarichowk.
 This position provided him with the opportunity to gain a thorough understanding of Nepal's financial transactions.

 Jung Bahadur was known for his ambition.
 During that time, the youngest queen was the actual ruler of the country, with the king serving only a nominal role.
 Gagan Singh Khawas was the closest to the queen.
 Jung Bahadur successfully won the favor of the queen, the prince, and the prime minister through his diligent efforts.
 He also managed to influence Henry Lawrence and his wife, Honoria Lawrence.

 When Mathabar Singh Thapa was still prime minister, a cousin of Jung Bahadur was sentenced to death.
 Jung Bahadur had requested Mathabar to persuade the queen to pardon his cousin, but Mathabar refused.
 This refusal led Jung Bahadur to harbor a grudge against him.
 Jung Bahadur then befriended Pandit Bijayaraj, the internal priest of the palace, and began to gain valuable information about the Durbar.
 He also managed to befriend Gagan Singh Khawas.

 After assassinating Mathabar Singh Thapa, the queen promoted Jung Bahadur to the rank of General and included Gagan Singh in the council of ministers.